 - The class teacher will remain responsible and accountable for the progress and development of the pupil.
-They will continue to provide high quality teaching and learning opportunities that are differentiated to the needs of the individual pupils. - The class teacher and SENCO will meet to discuss the individual needs of the child and to discuss possible strategies and intervention programmes to support the child on a half-termly basis.

-- The class teacher will meet with the parents of the child to discuss and agree the strategies to be used in school and strategies that could be used at home.
-This will be recorded on a Personal Profile.
-This will be reviewed on a termly basis. - The SENCO will deploy appropriate support through intervention programmes or individual support from the Interventions Team (appendix 2) and will monitor the quality of that provision. - Regular feedback between class teacher and intervention staff will ensure continuity in learning for the child. - The SENCO will keep records of the progress made through interventions and will track the cost of these. - The class teacher will use formative assessment strategies to monitor progress made towards targets and adapt where necessary.
+They will continue to provide high quality teaching and learning opportunities that are differentiated to the needs of the individual pupils. - The class teacher and SENCO will meet to discuss the individual needs of the child and to discuss possible strategies and intervention programmes to support the child on a half-termly basis - The class teacher will meet with the parents of the child to discuss and agree the strategies to be used in school and strategies that could be used at home.
+This will be recorded on a Learning Plan through 'Provision Map', a platform which holds the school's SEN records.
+Learning Plans will be reviewed on a termly basis, around the half term in each term. - The SENCO, in discussion with Progress Leaders and class teachers, will deploy appropriate support through intervention programmes or individual support from the Interventions Team (appendix 2) and will monitor the quality of that provision. - Regular feedback between class teacher and intervention staff will ensure continuity in learning for the child. - The SENCO will keep records of the progress made through interventions and will track the cost of these. - The class teacher will use formative assessment strategies to monitor progress made towards targets and adapt where necessary.
 This will take place at least fortnightly.

-Following review meetings between teachers and parents, the SENCO will review the impact of interventions and strategies used to date.
+Following review meetings between teachers and parents and using data held on 'Provision Map', the SENCO will review the impact of interventions and strategies used to date.
 Where adaptations are required the SENCO and class teacher will discuss these and make adjustments to the provision.
 It may be decided that further investigation is required by the school SENCO in identifying specific difficulties whereby in-school assessments will be used (appendix 3).